tejasgaikwad04/ARM-Microcontroller-Programming/README.md

 # ARM-Microcontroller-Programming

-Writing a comprehensive README for your GitHub repository containing embedded C code for the LPC1768 microcontroller is essential for effectively communicating the purpose, usage, and structure of your project to potential collaborators and users.
+This GitHub repository contains embedded C code for the LPC1768 microcontroller is essential for effectively communicating the purpose, usage, and structure of your project to potential collaborators and users.
 Below is a template you can follow to create a README.md file for your repository:

 LPC1768 Embedded C Programming Repository
 Overview